-(1) The tax imposed under subsection (a) shall be payable to the department on a monthly basis and shall be based upon monthly fantasy contest adjusted revenue derived during the previous month.

-(2) All funds owed to the Commonwealth under this section shall be held in trust for the Commonwealth by the licensed operator until the funds are paid to the department.

-(3) The tax imposed under subsection (a) shall be deposited into the General Fund.
+- (1) The tax imposed under subsection (a) shall be payable to the department on a monthly basis and shall be based upon monthly fantasy contest adjusted revenue derived during the previous month. - (2) All funds owed to the Commonwealth under this section shall be held in trust for the Commonwealth by the licensed operator until the funds are paid to the department. - (3) The tax imposed and collected by the department under subsection (a) shall be deposited into the General Fund.